Samland-Gov/legislation-old/constitution/README.md

 ## Preamble <!-- omit in toc -->

-We, the people of Samland, establish this constitution to govern our land, guided by the principles of freedom, equality, and human dignity.
-Our aim is to create a fair and just society that upholds the rights and freedoms of every resident.
+We, the people of Samland, in order to form a more perfect union, establish justice, ensure domestic tranquillity, provide for the common defence, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do hereby enact and establish this Constitution for the Republic of Samland.

 ## Overview of the Constitution <!-- omit in toc -->